lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

 ```
 this command will produce a screen file with tab files and will add this screen to AppNavigation file

+You can edit file names and contents of files inside YourScreenNameTabs folder, just be sure if you edited the file names you also edit the imports inside YourScreenName.tsx file.
+You can also edit navigation icon names inside YourScreenName.tsx

 ## :top: Top Tabbed Template
 This template provides some components and screens with navigation for having a top tabbed container with 3 tabs with list content in the first page of your app.